starknet-io/starknet.js/www/docs/guides/create_account.md

 Since there are no Externally Owned Accounts (EOA) in Starknet, all Accounts in Starknet are contracts.

-Unlike in Ethereum where a wallet is created with a public and private key pair, Starknet Accounts are the only way to sign transactions and messages, and verify signatures.
-Therefore a Account - Contract interface is needed.
+Unlike in Ethereum where a wallet is created with a public and private key pair, Starknet Accounts are the only way to sign transactions and messages and verify signatures.
+Therefore an Account - Contract interface is needed.

 Account contracts on Starknet cannot be deployed without paying a fee.
-Create an account is a bit tricky ; you have several steps:
+Creating an account is a bit tricky; you have several steps:

 1. Decide on your account type (OpenZeppelin, ArgentX, Braavos, ...).
 2. Compute the address of your future account.
 3. Send funds to this pre-computed address.
-The funds will be used to pay for the account contract deployment, and remains will fund the new account.
+The funds will be used to pay for the account contract deployment and remains will fund the new account.
 4. Actual deployment of the Account

 ## Create an OZ (Open Zeppelin) account